Jim DeBrosse, Ph.D

 Author, Journalist, Investigative Reporter, Researcher, Editor, Teacher

-I'm the author of five books, a contributing writer for Cincinnati Magazine and an award-winning newspaper reporter and columnist.
+I'm the author of five books and an award-winning investigative reporter, magazine writer and columnist currently residing in Indianapolis, Ind.
 I retired in 2018 as an assistant professor of journalism at Miami University in Oxford, Ohio.
-As part of my commitment to social justice, I co-founded a news website devoted to workplace fairness and equal opportunity, "Cincinnatians for the American Dream."
+I continue to freelance for local and national publications, including The Progressive.
 Since earning my certification from the International TEFL Academy in 2021, I've volunteered locally and overseas to teach English as a second language.

 Recent Articles